Un principe d'Ax-Kochen-Ershov imaginaire: Preliminaries

 \begin{enumerate} \item[(1)] $T$ has 3-uniqueness. \item[(2)] $\widetilde{\cC}_T$ has 3-existence. \end{enumerate}

 Moreover, assuming in addition that $T\!A$ exists, the above conditions imply:

 \begin{enumerate} \item[(3)] $T\!A$ eliminates imaginaries. \end{enumerate} \end{fact}

-It is easy to see that if $T\!A$ exists and it eliminates bounded hyperimaginaries (e.g., when $T$ is superstable), then (3) is actually equivalent to (1) and (2).
+It is easy to see that if $T\!A$ exists and it eliminates bounded hyperimaginaries (\emph{e.g.}, when $T$ is superstable, by \cite{Supersimple} combined with \cite[Corollary~3.8]{ChPi98}), then (3) is actually equivalent to (1) and (2).
 We will not use this in our paper.